ganela/guac-amole/README.md

 guac-amole
 ==========

-This is a test repository
+This is a test repository.

+testCommit